 Mt Rainier Wildflowers

 Mt Rainier National Park is truly a paradise with one of the most spectacular wildflower blooms in late summer.
 Wildflowers of all types fight for space in the sub-alpine meadows against the snowy backdrop of majestic Mt Rainier.
 The scenery is punctuated by sparkling lakes, waterfalls, plentiful wildlife, and much more!
-Join pro photographer Kevin McNeal for an action-packed 5 days in the mountains.
+Join your pro photographer instructors for an action-packed 5 days in the mountains.
 We'll be doing a lot of hiking into some of the most impressive alpine terrain!
-This workshop is rated Difficult for Physical Intensity, and may include 2-4 miles of hiking each day over mountainous terrain.
+This workshop is rated Active for Physical Intensity.
+No long hikes are planned, but daily cumulative distance can range from 1-4 miles in mountainous terrain.

 Tuition